bailsman/outsystems-elastic-integration/logstash/README.md

 # How to use the Logstash accelerators

+:Warning: **Important Note(s)**
-> Warning: You need to set up Elasticsearch (using the respective accelerators) before doing anything with the Logstash accelerators.
+* You need to set up Elasticsearch (using the respective accelerators) before doing anything with the Logstash accelerators.

 ## About